charmplusplus/charm/doc/projections/manual.rst

 summed across all processors and displayed by user-adjustable time intervals.

-Time Profile’s dialog box is exactly the same as that of the Graph tool (see section :numref:`sec::graph view`).
+Time Profile's dialog box is exactly the same as that of the Graph tool (see section :numref:`sec::graph view`).

 .. figure:: fig/timeprofile.png